-PROGRESS REPORTS: Twice each semester, approximately the 6th week and the 12th week of the semester, students/parents will be reminded to log into Progress Book to view the student's grades.
+PROGRESS REPORTS: Midway into each semester, approximately the 10th week of the semester, students/parents will be reminded to log into Progress Book to view the student's grades.
 There will be no reports sent out.
 Parents are encouraged to stay up to date with their student's grades through Progress Book.